radlab/sparrow/simulation/readme.markdown

 Running Larger Experiments
 -------------------------
 Typically, the most useful simulations involve varying one or more parameters and graphing the result.
-The `graph.py` file includes functionality to run experiments using a variety of parameters, and automatically graphs  the results.
+As described under Code Layout, there are various files to help run experiments using a variety of parameters and automatically graph the results.

 Testing the Simulation
 -------------------------